• Skip to primary navigation

 • Top Cashback: With thousands of merchants, you’re bound to find the right stores to check off everything on your shopping list.
 Top Cashback often has some of the highest cashback earning rates compared to other sites.
 Make sure you’re logged in to your account, select the merchant where you want to shop, and then make your purchases as you normally would.
 Watch the cashback rewards add up.
 First-time users get a welcome bonus!

-• BeFrugal: This cashback portal is a great option, especially because it has higher earn rates than Top Cashback and Ebates.
-Just shop through this portal, clicking on the merchant where you want to shop and earn cash back when you make your purchase.
+• BeFrugal: This cashback portal is another great option, especially because it sometimes has higher earn rates than Top Cashback and Rakuten.
+Just shop through this portal, click on the merchant where you want to shop, and earn cash back when you make your purchase.
 As with the other websites, first-time users get a welcome bonus.

 Travel Insurance: